-To further study the set you’re dealing with, there are several functions to keep in mind (demonstration of each can be seen below explanations):
+To further study the set you’re dealing with, there are several functions to keep in mind (a demonstration of each can be seen below explanations):

 summarywill output a summary about the set’s columns.
 In the case of the

-strstands for “structure” and it outputs a summary of a data set’s structure.
-In our case, it will tell us that it is a “data.frame” (a special data type we’ll explain later) with 15 obs (observations or rows) and 2 variables (or columns).
-It then proceeds to list all the columns in the data frame with some (but not all) of their values, just so we get a grasp on the kind of values we’re dealing with.
+strstands for “structure” and it outputs a summary of a dataset’s structure.
+In our case, it will tell us that it’s a “data.frame” (a special data type we’ll explain later) with 15 obs (observations or rows) and two variables (or columns).
+It then proceeds to list all the columns in the DataFrame with some (but not all) of their values, just so we get a grasp on the kind of values we’re dealing with.

 > nrow(women) 15 > ncol(women) 2 > summary(women) height weight Min. :58.0 Min. :115.0 1st Qu.:61.5 1st Qu.:124.5 Median :65.0 Median :135.0 Mean :65.0 Mean :136.7 3rd Qu.:68.5 3rd Qu.:148.0 Max. :72.0 Max. :164.0 > str(women) 'data.frame': 15 obs. of 2 variables: $ height: num 58 59 60 61 62 63 64 65 66 67 ... $ weight: num 115 117 120 123 126 129 132 135 139 142 ... > dim(women) 15 2

 You’ll be using these functions a lot, so I recommend you get familiar with them.
-Load some of the other data sets and inspect them like this.
-No need to know them by heart – this post and the help files will always be around for reference, but it’s nice to be fluent in them anyway.
+Load some of the other datasets and inspect them like this.
+There’s no need to know them by heart.
+This tutorial and the help files will always be around for reference, but it’s nice to be fluent in them anyway.